Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/forces/interior.rst

 In Fig. :ref:`fig-softbody-force-interior-without`, the default settings are used (without *Stiff Quads*).
-The "quad only" cube will collapse completely, the cube composed of tris keeps it's shape, though it will deform temporarily because of the forces created during collision.
+The "quad only" cube will collapse completely, the cube composed of tris keeps its shape, though it will deform temporarily because of the forces created during collision.